twilson63/express-coffee/readme.md

 ## About

-express-coffee is a template or boilier plate to get started writting express web applications in CoffeeScript.
+express-coffee is a template or boiler-plate to get started writting express web applications in CoffeeScript.
 It comes ready to go with base setup for an Express Web App.
 It includes a Cakefile that lets you build, spec, and watch your coffeescript as you develop.
 You hack in the src folder